Warren’s $52T 'Medicare-for-all' plan revealed: Campaign still claims no middle-class tax hikes needed

 Like Medicare-for-all’s chief Senate champion, fellow candidate Bernie Sanders, the Warren campaign argues that many of these costs already are being spent in the existing health care system by governments, employers and individuals in the form of premiums, deductibles and other expenses.

 The Warren campaign claims those individual costs would drop to “practically zero,” while the plan maintains and boosts a funding pipeline from other sources.
-However, unlike Sanders’ plan, Warren’s projects Medicare-for-all would cost "just under $52 trillion" over the next 10 years, or slightly less than cost projections for the current system.
-Sanders’ plan has been estimated to cost roughly $32 trillion, though that price tag may not factor in current spending.
+However, unlike Sanders’ plan, Warren’s projects no burden for the middle class and a price tag of "just under $52 trillion" over the next 10 years, or slightly less than cost projections for the current system.
+Sanders’ plan has been estimated to cost roughly $32 trillion, though that price tag reflects additional spending while Warren's seems to factor in current spending as well.

 So how would she pay for it?